Cheryl Williams Dip. Couns. MBACP

 If you are feeling 'stuck' and unable to move forward, I offer support as you work through this process towards psychological healing and adjustment.

-My training in childhood and youth developmental psychology together with the extensive experience I have gained offering one-to-one counselling for primary aged children for the national charity place2be, has provided invaluable insight into a number of factors that create emotional distress and behavioural problems for a child.
+My training in childhood and youth developmental psychology together with the experience I have gained offering one-to-one counselling for primary aged children for the national charity place2be, has provided invaluable insight into a number of factors that create emotional distress and behavioural problems for a child.

 If you are a parent struggling with child related issues I can support you in a number of ways.
 You may wish to develop insight into your thoughts, feelings and the challenges you are experiencing by exploring your own childhood and the parenting you received.
 You may be struggling to cope with specific issues including behavioural issues or bullying or perhaps you want to develop more effective communication.